FoveHMD/FoveCppSample/README.md

 # FOVE C++ Examples

-This repository contains C++ programs that demonstrates how to use the FOVE SDK.
+This repository contains C++ programs that demonstrate how to use the FOVE SDK.

 The data example shows how to:
 - Properly connect to the service